Get a free, no obligation personal loan quote with rates as low as 9.99%

 3. Apply Online

 Once you have chosen a lender, submit the required information documents to them.
 They will evaluate your income, debt-income ratio, assets, and credit score.
-In no more than three days, you should receive your determined mortgage approval limit.
+Within a few days, you should receive your determined mortgage approval limit and interest rate.

 4. Start House Hunting